310mc/https-310mc.github.io-tl/source/_posts/scout/colorful_autumn.md

 …Hrm~ Drawing on a wide paper is pretty tough, huh?

 If I draw too small, it won’t be as dynamic, but if I draw too big, it might extend outside the paper.
+{% endbubble %}

+{% bubble Tetora smilesoft %}
 There’s the burdocks, the sweet potatoes, and the pumpkins… Aight, I managed to draw ‘em pretty well.
 Oops, can’t forget the chestnuts.
 And now to draw the persimmons next to it, and it’ll be complete~♪
 {% endbubble %}

-{% bubble Midori %}
+{% bubble Midori blushsquint %}
 Uwaaah…! ♪ What a messy assembly, and they’re all looking *right at me*…!
 They’re freaky but I can’t take my eyes off them!
 Just looking at them makes my heart beat hard~!

-It’s absolutely perfect, Tetora-kun…☆ Thank you, it reaaally soothes my heart~…♪
+It’s absolutely *perfect,* Tetora-kun…☆ Thank you, it reaaally soothes my heart~…♪
 {% endbubble %}

-{% bubble Tetora %}
+{% bubble Tetora sigh %}
 Uu~… I know you’re complimenting me, but somethin’ doesn’t feel right ‘bout it.
 Oh well, as long as it cheered you back up.

 As for Anego… Ohh, she managed to finish up a bunch of papers while I was finishing my first one.